dirtyfauno/angular-bootstrap-calendar/README.md

 - [Development](#development)
 - [License](#licence)

+## Differences in this fork
+* day calendar trigger 2 $rootScope.$broadcast events
+  * 'hourWasClicked'
+  * 'eventWasClicked'

+* modified style to just render one event per day (on day calendar)
+  * TODO: make this dynamic

+* TODO: test (perhaps some cukes?)
 ## About

 This plugin is an AngularJS port of the original jQuery bootstrap calendar that can be found here: